What is Psychotherapy?

 Psychotherapy (i.e., “talk therapy”) involves working collaboratively with a therapist to reduce distress and learn effective coping skills.
 The therapeutic relationship is a professional one and is very different from a relationship with a friend, partner, or parent.
 Therapists provide a comfortable, nonjudgmental, and safe environment for students to share personal struggles, receive feedback, and learn skills to help overcome challenges.

 Free & Confidential Psychotherapy Services for School of Pharmacy Students

 In collaboration with the School of Pharmacy (SOP), the Psychology Research & Training Clinic (PRTC) now offers psychotherapeutic services to SOP students free of charge during the academic semesters at Rennebohm Hall, room 2220.

 For an interactive map of campus, including buildings, bus stops, and public parking, click here.

 All SOP students are eligible to receive an initial evaluation and psychotherapy sessions.
 In the rare event that PRTC services are not appropriate, our staff will work with you to find suitable treatment.
 PRTC services and records are confidential, and no identifiable information is shared with the SOP or any other University of Wisconsin entity without your consent.
 Please note that the PRTC does not accept new SOP clients during the summer or winter breaks.

 To access these free services, call the PRTC at (608) 262-5925.

 The Assistant Director will talk with you about our satellite clinic, complete a brief telephone screen, and schedule an intake appointment for you.
-At the intake, the therapist will review PRTC policies and procedures, and talk with you about your concerns.
-You will complete a questionnaire about your attitudes and behaviors.
+At the intake, the therapist will review PRTC policies and procedures and talk with you about your concerns, and you will complete a questionnaire about your attitudes and behaviors.